Sun: Full to part sun. Most bladderworts prefer a shady nook in the outside bog garden.

 Dormancy: No dormancy period required.

-- Tropical species: A good mix is equal parts fine orchid bark, New Zealand long-fibered sphagnum , peat and perlite.
+- Tropical species: Equal parts fine orchid bark, New Zealand long-fibered sphagnum, peat and perlite.

-- Terrestrial Species: Use a mix of two parts peat to one part sand or perlite.
+- Terrestrial Species: Two parts peat to one part sand or perlite.

 Fertilizer/Feeding: MaxSea fertilizer can also be applied, once per month on the foliage of the plants and try to avoid pouring too much of the MaxSea through the soil.